Dreamed 1992/8/5 by Chris Wayan

 I realize, as I watch the ink-people slashing at each other, that I follow most of this advice already on my own.
 It's my nature.
 But...
 I DO fear conflict and pain and death.
 Still... my practice is fine!
 I do see things, face truths, acknowledge conflicts and opposing figures.
 I need only work on involving myself less, feeling less fear.

 For the pattern my dreams make on the page is calligraphic, wild and beautiful.

 And it without that conflict, would the vigor still be there?

 NOTE WHEN I WAKE

-The dream echoed a scene in a Lynn Andrews book, WIND HORSE WOMAN I think.
+This dream echoes a scene in one of Lynn Andrews's books, Wind Horse Woman I think.
 Lynn's in Nepal, and her teacher says "just watch that river."
 She tries to get inside it, become ONE with the river.
 "Don't bother" says her mentor.
 "Be yourself seeing it, don't BE it.
 Then you're calm, and what you think is "you" disappears, and your big-mind takes over.
 Like the mountain.
 It just sits."